Forward-UIUC-2023S/vedaant-jain-sectioning-info-extraction/README.md

 ## Overview

 This module is responsible for sectioning an academic resume into sections according to titles, and then using a fine-tuned version of BERT to extract information from education, employment, and publication sections.
+Project Report: [Click here] (ResearchReportSpring2023.pdf)

 ## Setup